captionpoint/captionpoint-plays/THE-LUCKIEST.md

 turn out to be shits.
 ---
 ## PETER:
-Yeah so I’m getting the shots.
+Yeah so I’m taking the shots.
 ---
 ## CHERYL:
 Good good.